SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 which means it's possible for other code to be executed in the middle of the modification.

+..
+XXX Last sentence is unclear.
+Missing connective tissue?
+   You can get conflicting access in mulithreaded code;
+   you can also get conflicting access in just a single thread.

 You can think of conflicting access to memory as being like writing a shopping list on a piece of paper.
 Adding items to the list is a two-step process:
 First you add the items' names and prices, and then you update your total budget.

+..
+XXX Not really a shopping list... more of a party budget.

+..
+XXX Need to introduce before/during/after

 .. image:: ../images/memory_shopping_2x.png
    :align: center